vedala/kalyanv_blog/_drafts/2019-10-30-basic-regular-expression-use-in-python.md

     print("match not found")
 ```

-Here, we are looking for the pattern that occurs anywhere in the string.
-If
+Here, we are looking for the pattern that occurs anywhere in the string, not just at
-the pattern is present, the `if` condition will evaluate to `True`.
-If there
+the beginning.
+If the pattern is present, the `if` condition will evaluate to `True`.
-is no match then `search()` returns `None` which evaluates to truthy value of `False`.
+If there is no match then `search()` returns `None` which evaluates to truthy
+value of `False`.

 ## Basic string match without using regular expressions